-HISTORY:
+INTRODUCTION:

 In this chapter, the prophet Isaiah is the speaker.
 A 'prophet' tells what God shows to him.
-In this chapter, Isaiah tells us what he saw.
-Then he tells us what happened to him.
+Therefore, Isaiah tells us what he saw, then he tells us what happened to him.

-In the year that king Uzziah died [also called Azariah] reign of 52 years (2Kings 15:1-2).
-He was a great king and prospered in the early years of his reign as he sought the Lord (2Chronicles 26:5-11).
+King Uzziah was a great king [also called Azariah] reigned for 52 years (2Kings 15:1-2) and prospered in the early years of his reign as he sought the Lord (2Chronicles 26:5-11).
 However, he died under the curse of God.
 His heart was lifted up with pride when he entered the temple to burn incense (2Chronicles 26:16).
 Only God's special servants, the priests, could go into the temple.
 So because Uzziah had gone in, God punished him.
 God caused Uzziah to have a serious disease in his skin.
 As judgment for his sin, he spent the last 12 years of his reign in a separate house as a leper (2Chronicles 26:21).
 The leprosy of Uzziah was the backdrop for the vision of Isaiah in this lesson.
 God often reveals Himself to us at the time of our greatest trials (Psalm 27:10).